gianlivio/php-dischi-json/README.md

 ## 🎸 Let's Groove! 🎸

 I hope you enjoy your time on BestSellers.
-Keep the music alive and let's celebrate the best of techno and house together!
+Keep the music alive and let's celebrate it together!

 Stay tuned for more updates and happy listening! 🎧